2006 Regular Session

-WHEREAS, it is with great pride that we recognize the long and dedicated public service of this citizen whose tenure has brought honor to her family, her community and to the State of Mississippi:
+WHEREAS, it is with great pride that we recognize this magical season by an outstanding athlete who has brought honor to his university, his community and to the State of Mississippi:

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Elizabeth Fugate and her family, and be made available to the National Association of State Treasurers and the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Jasper Johnson and be made available to the Capitol Press Corps.